 As always, thanks for reading, I appreciate it.
 If you have any questions – feel free to post them below, I try to answer as often as possible.
 Thanks!

 Found this review useful?
 Or just want a sweet deal?

 Hopefully you found this review useful.
 At the end of the day, I’m an athlete just like you looking for the most detail possible on a new purchase – so my review is written from the standpoint of how I used the device.
 The reviews generally take a lot of hours to put together, so it’s a fair bit of work (and labor of love).
 As you probably noticed by looking below, I also take time to answer all the questions posted in the comments – and there’s quite a bit of detail in there as well.

-I’ve partnered with Clever Training to offer all DC Rainmaker readers an exclusive 10% discount across the board on all products (except clearance items).
-You can pickup the Garmin FR910XT from them with this FR910XT link here.
-Then receive 10% off of everything in your cart by adding code DCR10XBK at checkout.
-By doing so, you not only support the site (and all the work I do here) – but you also get a sweet discount.
+I’ve partnered with Clever Training to offer all DC Rainmaker readers exclusive benefits on all products purchased.
+You can read more about the benefits of this partnership here.
+You can pickup the FR910XT through Clever Training using the link below.
+By doing so, you not only support the site (and all the work I do here) – but you also get to enjoy the significant partnership benefits that are just for DC Rainmaker readers.
 And, since this item is more than $75, you get free US shipping as well.

 As you’ve seen throughout the review there are numerous compatible accessories for the unit.
 I’ve consolidated them all into the below chart, with additional information (full posts) available on some of the accessories to the far right.
 Also, everything here is verified by me – so if it’s on the list, you’ll know it’ll work.
 And as you can see, I mix and match accessories based on compatibility – so if a compatible accessory is available at a lower price below, you can grab that instead.

 |Accessory||Manufacturer||Street Price||Amazon Link||Clever Training Link (Save 10% with DCR10WHP)||More Info|